 Conclusion

-Between these two techniques, you should be able to find a way to count cells that do not end with certain strings of text.
+Between these two techniques, you should be able to find a way to count cells that do not end with certain strings of text that will work with your spreadsheet.